RomainFeron/snakemake-slurm/README.md

 # Snakemake profile for Slurm schedulers

 This profile is heavily inspired from the Slurm profile in Snakemake's official profiles [repository](https://github.com/Snakemake-Profiles/slurm).
-This profile is great, but I was not entirely happy with some of its features.
-That's why I've implemented this SLURM profile with the following features:
+This profile is great, but it is missing some features and documentation.
+The present Snakemake profile was developed to address these points and implements the following features:
 - No cookiecutter dependency
 - Comprehensive documentation making the profile easy to use
 - "Smart" handling of partitions